manu-de-verdun/sql-json-generator/README.md

 Create reusable json objects to quickly build SQL statments

+> Initially designed for MySQL syntax, see _Other Databases_ section

 ##  1. <a name='Introduction-0'></a>Introduction

 This module was created because I wanted to create REST services for my existing projects, using node, building also Angular Clients.
 Even if it is easier to use noSQL database as Mongo with node, all my databases are running with mySQL and I do not want to change or migrate them.